iaciac/py-network-salience/README.md

 py-network-salience
 =======================

-Robust classification of salient links in complex networks.
+A Python module for robust classification of salient links in complex networks.
 Grady, D., Thiemann, C., and Brockmann, D. (2012).

 Dependencies